 In the pink: the rosé revolution

-Once dismissed as "lady petrol" rosé wine is now officially the drink of the summer.
+Once dismissed as "lady petrol" rosé wine is THE drink of the summer.
 Read on for tips on the best to buy, and that all important question - does it give you a hangover?

 Forget the ‘lady petrol’ cliches, here’s your potted guide to drinking the best rosé in your garden this summer, courtesy of Hugh from Muddy’s favourite wizards of wine, Slurp.